 THIS STYLE SECURES BEHIND THE HEAD.

 Feedback I’ve received from many healthcare workers is that elastic behind the ears is causing ear fatigue…..and also limits the sizing flexibility.
-My husband and I need different sizes with elastic/fabric (for an ear-style mask), but not for behind-the-head.
-It would be a shame to make a bunch of masks and then the fit be limited.
+It would be a shame to make masks for donation with a limited size range.